Noctis Lucis Caelum: Critical response

-Video-game publications have commented on Noctis' character.
-After Final Fantasy XV was revealed, the audience called him a "standard-issue brash anime kid in demeanor" and compared him with the rebellious Final Fantasy VIIIs main character Squall Leonhart and other "cold" characters.
-Some players found Noctis nice due to his interactions with his friends, as well as his expressive personality; Eurogamer compared him with Final Fantasy X protagonist Tidus because both become more likable as gameplay continues.
-Several critics enjoyed Noctis' role in Brotherhood because of the way he develops his relationships with his friends.
-In an early review of the game's demo Episode Duscae, GameSpot's Alexa Ray Corriae praised the interactions between Noctis and his companions, citing them as a good example of deep platonic love between men.
+Prior to the game's release, Noctis saw varied commentary from journalists.
+Once Final Fantasy XV was revealed in 2013, Todd Ciolek from Anime News Network described Noctis as "your standard-issue brash anime kid in demeanor."
+Daniella Lucas from GamesRadar compared him to Squall based on his portrayed rebellious attitude.
+In an early review of Episode Duscae, GameSpots Alexa Ray Corriae praised the interactions between Noctis and his companions, citing them as a good example of deep platonic love between men.
+Several critics enjoyed Noctis's portrayal in Brotherhood, highlighting how the relationships with his friends were portrayed.

 Following the release of Final Fantasy XV, critical response to Noctis was more positive.
-Escapist Magazine regarded him as one of the franchise's most complex characters due to the way he completes his duties as king.
 Game Informer writer Andrew Reiner referred to Noctis as a "great leader" and "an interesting, conflicted character, torn between his duties to the kingdom and wanting a different life".
-Despite criticising the lack of explanation about Noctis's motivations, EGMNOW's Mollie L. Patterson praised the character's growth from adolescence and his adult design.
-Dustin Bailey from Anime News Network praised the interactions between Noctis and his friends, saying "Noctis' brooding silence" makes some scenes feel realistic.
+David Roberts of GamesRadar enjoyed the game's focus on Noctis and his companions, while also noting their disproportionate screen time compared to the rest of the cast.
+Eurogamers Malindy Hetfeld compared him to Final Fantasy X protagonist Tidus because both become more likable as gameplay continues.
+Despite criticising the lack of explanation about Noctis's motivations, EGMNOW's Mollie L. Patterson praised the character's growth from adolescence and his older design.
+Graham Day of Escapist Magazine regarded him as one of the franchise's most complex characters due to the way he completes his duties as king.
+Anime News Networks Dustin Bailey praised the interactions between Noctis and his friends, saying "Noctis' brooding silence" makes some scenes feel realistic.
 Chris Carter of Destructoid compared Noctis and his allies to the cast of Final Fantasy VI, a highly acclaimed title of the franchise, but found Noctis overpowered.